 Why not just use your smartphone to record?
 You can, but the audio recordings won’t sound as good.
 It’s the same reason you don’t use the phone to record back at your house or studio.
 You’re going to get different audio quality because each device has its strengths and weaknesses for different purposes.

 Let’s get right into it and take a look at the best portable audio recorder for podcasting and you.
 After the list, we’ll also have a buyer’s guide that gives great tips on what to look out for when choosing your portable digital audio recorder.

 This round-up list will give you the options of recorders to choose from.

 BEST OVERALL VALUE

 1. Zoom H4n Pro

-Zoom (not the video meeting software) has been around since 1983 and is a leader in creating audio recording equipment.
-They’ve set the standard with the handheld recorders, especially with their best seller, the Zoom H4n Pro.
+Zoom (not the video meeting software) has been around since 1983 and is a leader in creating audio recording devices.
+They’ve set the standard with handheld recorders in the voice recorder market, especially with their best seller, the Zoom H4n Pro.